CONSTITUTION AND BYLAWS OF THE OLYMPIA YACHT CLUB

 Seek out and destroy poison oak (herbicide)

-Trim shrubs, trees and natural growth to allow for trail access, chip debris for mulch
+Trim shrubs, trees and natural growth to allow for trail access, chip debris for

 Sweep and hose patio furniture and blacktop